cclib/cclib.github.io/sphinx/data_notes.rst

 geotargets
 ----------

 Geotargets are the target values of the criteria used to determine whether a geometry optimisation has converged.
-The targets are stored in a Numeric array of length ``n``, where ``n`` is the number of targets.
+The targets are stored in an array of length ``n``, where ``n`` is the number of targets.
 The actual values of these criteria are stored for every optimization step in the attribute [[geovalues]].

 In **GAMESS UK**, the geometry convergence criteria for OPTIMIZE are:
  * maximum change in variables  <  TOL